Moran296/moranometer/README.md

     ]

 Moran is the admin, he has access to three boards: TestBoard, Moranometer and 宝宝们.
 There are three level for permissions:
-by_label: can see only cards labeld on his name, comment and add.
+by_label: can see only cards labeld on his name, comment and add cards (labeled with his name).
-see_all: can see all cards in a board, comment and add.
+see_all: can see all cards in a board, comment and add (without label).
-moderator: like see_all + can move cards to 'Done' kist and add labels to cards
+moderator: like see_all plus can move cards to 'Done' list and add labels to cards

 Name and boards can be changed freely but notice that changing the id will cause the moranometer to lose access to the user.
 Every new user contacting the moranometer bot will be added to the file (according to the user's id) with the default permissions.